 The curriculum for majors is designed to lead students through a course of study which begins with laying foundations, then moves on to building expertise, and finally culminates in a capstone experience.
 The foundational courses aim to introduce students to the academic study of religion through the exploration of a particular religious tradition, issue, or methodology.
 Students build expertise in more advanced courses offering in-depth investigation of specific topics, such as mysticism, gender, or violence/nonviolence; of particular texts, historical periods, or figures of a given religious tradition; or of distinct approaches to the study of religion, such as the philosophy of religion, ritual studies, or ethnography.
 Students consolidate the knowledge and skills acquired in the major through an integrative capstone experience consisting of either a senior essay or an honors thesis, completed in conjunction with three supporting capstone courses.

 Students who have declared the major prior to Autumn 2019-20 may choose to follow the Degree Requirements listed in either the current Bulletin or the 2018-19 Bulletin.

 A Bachelor of Arts in Religious Studies requires 60 units of course work, distributed as follows:

-- With the approval of the Director of Undergraduate Studies, up to two language courses relating to the student's program of study (such as Arabic, Biblical Hebrew, New Testament Greek, Chinese, Persian, or Japanese), but not counted towards the University language requirement, may be counted toward the major.
+- With the approval of the Director of Undergraduate Studies, up to two language courses relating to the student's program of study (such as Arabic, Hebrew, Greek, Chinese, Persian, or Japanese), but not counted towards the University language requirement, may be counted toward the major.